rd2d: Causal Inference in Boundary Discontinuity Designs: Acknowledgments

 \section{Acknowledgments}

-We thank Xinwei Ma and Filippo Palomba for insightful discussions.
-Cattaneo and Titiunik gratefully acknowledge financial support from the National Science Foundation (SES-2019432 and SES-2241575).
-Cattaneo gratefully acknowledge financial support from the Data-Driven Social Science initiative at Princeton University.
+We thank Alberto Abadie, Kosuke Imai, Xinwei Ma and Filippo Palomba for insightful discussions.
+Cattaneo and Titiunik gratefully acknowledge financial support from the National Science Foundation (SES-2019432, DMS-2210561, SES-2241575 and SES-2342226).
+Cattaneo gratefully acknowledges financial support from the National Institute for Food and Agriculture (NIFA) through grant 2024-67023-42704, the Data-Driven Social Science initiative at Princeton University, and a 2026 Guggenheim Fellowship.